 Restart GHCi sessions command needs to be issued manually for changes to take place.
 Again, see below.

-The full log of interaction between GHCi and this extension can be found in Output tab for GHC as shown below:
+The full log of interaction between GHCi and this extension can be found by clicking the 'GHC' item on the status bar:

 When reporting an issue please also attach relevant log output, ideally (but not necessarily) from a fresh start (

 Developer: Reload Window command) to reproduction of the bug.
-You can also check there when things go unexpectedly to see.
+You can also check there when things go unexpectedly.

 vscode-ghc-simple.restart: Restart GHCi sessions